-• An administrator is someone who can both view and configure Switch changes.
-The user name for the Administrator is always admin.
-The default administrator password is 1234.
+- An administrator is someone who can both view and configure Switch changes.
+The default user name for the Administrator is admin.
+The default administrator password is 1234. - A non-administrator (user name is something other than admin) is someone who can view and/or configure Switch settings.

-Note: It is highly recommended that you change the default administrator password (1234).

-• A non-administrator (user name is something other than admin) is someone who can view and/or configure Switch settings.
 The configuration right varies depending on the user's privilege level.

-Click SYSTEM> Logins to view the screen as shown.
+Click SYSTEM > Logins > Logins to view the screen as shown.